-- Non-performing and forborne exposures.
+Non-performing and forborne exposures.
 The CBN Group does not have non-performing or forborne exposures, including securitization positions (reported as zero in all relevant regulatory reports, including FINREP).
-As so, disclosure templates for Credit quality of forborne exposures, Credit quality of non-performing exposures by past due days, Performing and non-performing exposures and relevant provisions and Collateral obtained by taking possessions and executions processes would be reported as empty; and - Exposures subject to the EBA Guidelines on legislative and non-legislative moratoria on loan repayments, based on the ground that the CBN Group has not applied these Guidelines, neither to existing nor to newly originated exposures.
+As such, disclosure templates for Credit quality of forborne exposures, Credit quality of non-performing exposures by past due days, Performing and non-performing exposures and relevant provisions and Collateral obtained by taking possessions and executions processes would be reported as empty.

-During 2022, the CBN Group has made neither guaranteed variable remuneration awards to identified staff, nor severance payments (paid or awarded) to staff whose professional activities have a material impact on its risk profile.
-In addition, the CBN Group did not have identified staff that are high earners (Remuneration of EUR 1 mm or more per year) during 2022.
+During 2023, the CBN Group has made neither guaranteed variable remuneration awards to identified staff, nor severance payments (paid or awarded) to staff whose professional activities have a material impact on its risk profile.
+In addition, the CBN Group did not have identified staff that are high earners (Remuneration of EUR 1 mm or more per year) during 2023.